rubennp91/mcloady/readme.md

 Once that is done you can execute the script and leave it running until it finishes.
 You can stop it at any time and continue afterwards, the script will remember where it stopped and continue from there.

 ## How does it work
 The script uses a player for loading areas in the world.
-It puts the player into spectator mode and it moves it around in increments, drawing a grid.
+It puts the player into spectator mode, then moves the player in a spiral.
 You can use carpet mod if you don't want to have a Minecraft client open.

 If stopped at any time and started again, it will start from the last saved position (which it does automatically).